 - Minimum cumulative grade-point average of 3.0 (on a 4.0 scale) on the secondary school diploma. - Minimum cumulative grade-point average of 2.3 (on a 4.0 scale) on any college coursework completed in the previous two years. - Acceptable scores on the GED examination.
-(Back to ToC)

-3.3.3.
+4.3.3.
 Application Requirements